When parents are asked what they want from their children, the majority will say to raise happy kids.

 It is important that children feel that exercising is a fun physical activity.

 You can encourage your child to choose the type of exercise they would like to do.
-For example, some children would enjoy team-lead exercise while others might prefer running or riding a bike.
+For example, some children would enjoy team-lead exercise while others might prefer running or riding a bike (or kids balance bike if they’re still learning).

 Let your child decide what he/she enjoys as this will encourage them to stick with it.